dbouwman/solution-plan/processor-api.md

   ):Promise<ITemplate[]> {...}
 ```

 Main function that converts an item to an array of templates.
 The function should fetch whatever resources/meta information required to create a template from which the processor can deploy a new copy.
-It must also inspect and return an arrays of item dependencies, and group dependencies.
-If the item being templates requires a Group, an `IGroupTemplate` should also be returned, and it's `dependencies` should contain the Id's of any items in the group which should also be templated.
+It must also return an array of id's of items the item depends on.

+If the item being templated requires a Group, an `IGroupTemplate` should also be returned, and it's `dependencies` should contain the Id's of any items in the group which should also be templated.

 ## Resource Copying